 A music legacy of platform shoes and glitter

-ABBA formed in Stockholm and dominated the pop world in the 1970s and 1980s.
-It wasn’t until they entered the Eurovision Song Contest with “Ring Ring” that ABBA achieved fame across Europe, and when they later won Eurovision for “Waterloo”, ABBA were on the road to becoming a global phenomenon.
+ABBA began in Stockholm and dominated the pop world in the 1970s and 1980s.
+It wasn’t until they entered the Eurovision singing contest with “Ring Ring” that they achieved fame across Europe, and when they later won the competition, Eurovision for “Waterloo”, ABBA were on the road to becoming a global sensation.

 Take a step back in time with a walking tour

 When you visit Stockholm an ABBA City Walk is a must.
-Not only will you learn about 1970s Stockholm, but you’ll visit famous spots such as City Hall, The Royal Opera and other memorable locations where ABBA record covers and music videos were captured.
-Tours last for 2 hours and are available in English and other languages.
-Timings vary throughout the year, visit the Stockholm City Museum for the latest pricing and booking information.
+Not only will you learn about 1970s Stockholm, but you’ll visit famous spots such as City Hall, The Royal Opera and other memorable locations where ABBA recorded covers and filmed music videos.
+Tours last for 2 hours with varied timings during the year and are available in English and other languages as well.

 Having the time of your life